 Below are links to New Jersey prosecuting attorneys by county, city, and township.

-Note: Although we strive to provide the most current contact and website information available for the D.A. offices in this state, this information is subject to change.
+Note: We strive to provide the most current contact and website information available for the D.A. offices in this state.
+But this information is subject to change.
 If you have found contact or website information that is not current, please contact us.

 Get Professional Help With Your New Jersey Criminal Case

-No one wants to be the subject of a criminal case and there are times when law enforcement simply makes mistakes or has an incomplete picture of an incident.
-However, you shouldn't rely on law enforcement to get it right on their own; there's simply too much at stake.
+No one wants to be the subject of a criminal case.
+Sometimes, law enforcement simply makes mistakes or has an incomplete picture of an incident.
+But you shouldn't rely on law enforcement to get it right on their own—there's simply too much at stake.